janbodnar/Java-Advanced/async/README.md

+`Future` is a placeholder for a result of an operation that hasn't finished yet.
+Once the operation finishes, the `Future` will contain that result.

+Limitations of futures:

+* they cannot be manually completed
+* no further action on a Future's result without blocking
+* multiple Futures cannot be chained or combined
+* there is no exception handling construct

+`CompletableFuture` was introduced to fix the limitations of `Future`.

-*CompletableFuture* is a tool for asynchronous programming in Java.
+`CompletableFuture` is a tool for asynchronous programming in Java.
 Asynchronous programming is writing non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion, or failure.